Jessica Bachman (she/her/hers)

 My dissertation research has been supported through numerous private and federal grants, including awards from the Social Science Research Council IDRF (funding rate 7%), the U.S. Dept. of Education Fulbright-Hays (funding rate 10%); the Council on Library and Information Resources Mellon Fellowship (funding rate 6%); and the American Councils Title VIII Research Scholar Program.
 My language training in Hindi, Urdu, and Bengali has been funded through Foreign Language and Area Studies (FLAS) grants, Critical Language Scholarships from the U.S. Department of State, and the American Institute of Bangladesh Studies.

-In 2021, I join the Society of Scholars at the Simpson Center for the Humanities.
+I joined the Society of Scholars at the Simpson Center for the Humanities in 2021.
 I was also selected for a short-term research fellowship at the New York Public Library where I will explore the Schomburg Center for Research in Black Culture’s vast collection of Soviet books on Afro-Asian solidary and liberation movements.

 I am committed to public scholarship and digital history.
 In 2017 I launched Bollywood and Bolsheviks: Indo-Soviet Collaboration in Literature and Film, 1954-1991, an exhibit at Suzzallo and Allen Libraries, University of Washington.
 You can read about it here.
 This project also involved the development of an oral history archive and documentary films, which were selected and screened at the 3rd i International Film Festival.